 - cannot be eased by protective measures.5

-Examples include a work duty that requires:
+Examples of physical hardship include a work duty that requires:

 - exposure to high temperatures,